spring1843/go-dsa/array/README.md

 }
 ```

-The [make](https://golang.org/pkg/builtin/#make) function can be used to create a zeroed slice of a given length and capacity.
+The [make](https://golang.org/pkg/builtin/#make) function can create a zeroed slice of a given length and capacity.

 ```Go
 package main